My Passion

 In the process, a sense of belonging and community is created.

-In 2009, I received my certificate of Professional Yoga Therapy with Joseph and Lillian LePage of Integrative Yoga Therapy at Kripalu Institute.
+Later that year, in the fall, I received my certificate of Professional Yoga Therapy with Joseph and Lillian LePage of Integrative Yoga Therapy at Kripalu Institute.
 With them, I learned a therapeutic approach to yoga which views each person as a whole rather than a sum of individual parts.
 This informs all my work now in creating therapeutic programs for specific individuals and groups.

 Om.